 What Is Arsenic Contamination?

-The EPA standard, enforced to protect consumers of public water, sets safe arsenic content at 10 parts per billion.
+The EPA standard, enforced to protect consumers of public water, sets safe arsenic in water content at 10 parts per billion.
 So what do you do if you have "arsenic in my water" and what should you look for in an arsenic removal system?

 Well water treated by A & B Water Consultants meets this standard.